Eng-Sarrah/ch-pro/README.md

-# ch-pro
-🤖 Cloud-based Intelligent Chatbot
+#🤖 Cloud-based Intelligent Chatbot

 A cloud-native intelligent chatbot that retrieves accurate, context-aware answers from PDF documents using Retrieval-Augmented Generation (RAG).
 Built with FastAPI and Streamlit, deployed on Microsoft Azure with scalability, security, and best practices for CI/CD in mind. ☁️

 ---

-🚀 Project Overview
+#🚀 Project Overview

 This project was developed as part of the Cloud Computing Bootcamp organized by the Saudi Digital Academy, in collaboration with a team of aspiring cloud professionals. 🌍